Monotone additive statistics: Monotone Additive Statistics

 \end{theorem}

+We refer to $\mu$ as the \textit{mixing measure} of the statistic $\Phi$.
 Each $K_a$ satisfies monotonicity and additivity, and it is immediate that these two properties are preserved under convex combinations.
 Theorem~\ref{thm:main} says that the one-parameter family $\{K_a\}$ forms the extreme points of the set of monotone additive statistics; every such statistic must be a weighted average obtained by mixing over this family.
 In \S\ref{sec:proof-sketch} we provide an overview of the proof of Theorem~\ref{thm:main}.

 Theorem~\ref{thm:main} can be extended to other domains of random variables.
-We consider the set $L^\infty_+$ of bounded non-negative random variables, the set $L^\infty_{\N}$ of bounded non-negative integer-valued random variables, and the set $L_M$ of random variables $X$ for which $K_a(X)$, as defined in \eqref{eq:K_a}, is finite for all $a \in \R$.
-The domain $L_M$ contains those unbounded random variables whose distributions have sub-exponential tails, as in the case of the normal distribution. \begin{theorem} Let $L$ be either $L^\infty_+$, $L^\infty_\N$ or $L_M$.
-Then $\Phi \colon L \to \R$ is a monotone additive statistic if and only if it admits a (unique) representation of the form \eqref{eq:rep} where, in the case of $L_M$, the measure $\mu$ has compact support in $\R$. \end{theorem}
+We consider the set $L_M$ of random variables $X$ for which $K_a(X)$, as defined in \eqref{eq:K_a}, is finite for all $a \in \R$.
+The domain $L_M$ contains those unbounded random variables whose distributions have sub-exponential tails, as in the case of the Gaussian distribution.

-The domains $L^\infty_+$ and $L_\mathbb{N}^\infty$ will be important in \S\ref{sec:time} for studying preferences over time lotteries in continuous or discrete time, where a random variable $X$ corresponds to the stochastic future time at which a reward is obtained by a decision maker.
+\begin{theorem} $\Phi \colon L_M \to \R$ is a monotone additive statistic if and only if it admits a (unique) representation of the form \eqref{eq:rep} where the measure $\mu$ has compact support in $\R$. \end{theorem}

 The extension of Theorem~\ref{thm:main} to the larger domain $L_M$ adds to the applicability of our representation, as it includes distributions with unbounded support, such as Gaussian or Poisson, for which the function $K_a$ has closed-form expressions.
-For example, Theorem~\ref{thm:domains} implies that for a Gaussian random variable $Z$, a monotone additive statistic $\Phi$ defined on $L_M$ takes the simple mean-variance form $\Phi(Z) = \E{Z}+c\mathrm{Var}[Z]/2$, where $c \in \R$ is the mean of the measure $\mu$ characterizing $\Phi$.
+For example, Theorem~\ref{thm:domains} implies that when applied to a Gaussian random variable $Z$, a monotone additive statistic $\Phi$ defined on $L_M$ takes the simple mean-variance form $\Phi(Z) = \E{Z}+c\mathrm{Var}[Z]/2$, where $c \in \R$ is the mean of the measure $\mu$ characterizing $\Phi$.

-To prove Theorem~\ref{thm:domains} for the cases of $L = L^\infty_+$ and $L =L^\infty_{\N}$, we first prove that any monotone additive statistic defined on these smaller domains can be extended to $L^\infty$, and then invoke Theorem~\ref{thm:main}.
-The case of the larger domain $L_M$ is more difficult, and its proof requires some different techniques.